MicrosoftDocs/microsoft-academic-services/academic-services/graph/import-magclass.md

 ## Import MagClass.py notebook

 In this section, you will import the MagClass.py notebook to Azure Databricks workspace.
+It defines MicrosoftAcademicGraph class for accessing MAG data.
-You could run this utility notebook from other notebooks later.
+You will run this utility notebook from other notebooks later.

 1. Download `samples/pyspark/MagClass.py` in MAG dataset to your local drive.